FlyingWolFox/Duplicate-Finder/README.md

   - 3. After the lettter comes a dash (`-`) and a blank space.
 This is to preserve the file name and make easy to rename the files after (that you can use my [renamer tool for this script](https://github.com/FlyingWolFox/Duplicate-Finder-Renamer/) or something like Bulk Renamer Utility)
   - 4. Then comes the file name and extension, preserving the original name, but I'm not sure about symbolic links

-PS: Intenal repetions are put in the same folder, with the same number and letter, making it easy to manage.
-This will change in a future version
+PS: Intenal repetions are handle first.
+If the tool finds, it won't look for repetions among directories.
+Internal repetions are put in the subfolder which they're found.
+Manage them first, them re-run the tool to look for repetions among directories

 ### How it works